 Cell: 267 939 0365

-The Stories for Seniors Project distributes new and gently-used stuffed animals and lap blankets such as crocheted, knitted and quilted afghans and fleece throw blankets to offer care and comfort to Seniors living in nursing homes, AIDS Hospices, retirement communities, Veterans Hospitals, shelters, cancer support groups, life recovery groups and other places where people need hope and encouragement.
+For three and a half years, we distributed new and gently-used stuffed animals and lap blankets such as crocheted, knitted and quilted afghans and fleece throw blankets to offer care and comfort to people living in nursing homes, AIDS hospices, retirement communities, veterans’ hospitals, shelters, cancer support groups, life recovery groups and other places where people need hope and encouragement.

 Please call or email to share ideas.
 I look forward to hearing from you.